EFE BLOG

 For instance, you might look at the computer through the part of the lens for a long distance, or you might try to read a text message on your phone through the part for intermediate vision.
 These mistakes can make your vision distorted, and they can even cause headaches or eye strain.
 Furthermore, if you are walking down the steps or on an uneven surface and you look down through the lower part of your trifocal lenses, it can make you lose balance or even lead to a fall.

-Trifocal Lenses vs. progressive lenses: Which Is Better?
+Trifocal Lenses vs. Progressive Lenses: Which Is Better?

 Earlier, we have mentioned that trifocal lenses typically have horizontal lines that divide between the different prescriptions.
 In addition to being quite unsightly, these lines can cause image jumps, which can be a distraction.
 You can do away with these lines by opting for progressive lenses which definitely have the advantage in aesthetics.
 However, progressive lenses are usually a lot more expensive, and are not necessarily better for every individual.